 Many people get nervous because they’re uncertain how to act when they meet someone who has a special need that goes unaddressed.
 Don’t let their imagination run wild – instead, address your hearing condition with them in an easy and straightforward manner.
 Demonstrating that you’re comfortable talking about your hearing challenges helps others relax.

 If you’re comfortable doing so, encourage others to ask questions about your condition.
 If all else fails, try a little humor.
 Laughter breaks down barriers between people and it makes others less hesitant to try again to have a conversation with you.
 Try a joke like:

 So I told my hearing specialist as he looked into my left ear (the bad one), “I think I’ve got single-sided hearing loss!”

 I looked at her a little confused.
 “It’s a popular TV show with a kid named Bart.
 But what’s that got to do with my problem?”

-Not only are jokes a great ice-breaker.
-If you incorporate which ear you can’t hear with, they’ll more easily remember which side to stand on.
+Not only are jokes a great ice-breaker, but they can also help others remember more about your condition.
+For example, if you incorporate which ear you can’t hear with (as shown above), they’ll more easily remember which side to stand on.

 5. Interrupt in Moderation

 So this may seem like a contradiction to tip number three but remember that there are always exceptions to the rules – even when it comes to hearing loss.
 If you have unilateral hearing loss, sometimes it’s necessary to interrupt the conversation to ask for clarification.
 Just remember that like all good things, interrupting should be done in moderation.